|||

 UP NEXT Laissez-faire blogging I have no artificial deadlines for when my blog has to be done for the day; it's done when it's done.
 I have no set length of how long my blog needs to be.
 Writers who take risks ‟I like writers who aren't afraid of thinking out loud on the page and sharing bits of themselves that might present as awkward or uncooked.”

-NEWEST Kickstarter book on running your own email server goes hot Turning trees into local reporters The Great Print Revival Fail and fail some more How do we get around gatekeepers?
+NEWEST Stop wandering about!
+Be wary of growing too fast or big Liberating space-time from email Kickstarter book on running your own email server goes hot Turning trees into local reporters The Great Print Revival Fail and fail some more How do we get around gatekeepers?
 Don’t aspire to be someone who writes Painting without the mind “Be comfortable with being shit at first” How do I get new readers?
 Discovering each other in the comments Writers who take risks Two guys and a $3 million podcast Laissez-faire blogging Casting your art into the universe The chick’s in the mail “Book this ad slot” 500 Words or 5 minutes Starting small

 .: archives & search :.